philxchen/SEG2105/README.md

 - Add "favorite" column to recipe DB table.

-- Add "Add to shopping cart" button.
+- Add "Add to shopping cart" button to Recipe to add all ingredients to cart.

+- Add "Clear shopping cart" button to Shopping cart to clear all items.

 - Add "Select image" page, with select from library and take photo features.